groundtruth/pozi_api/README.md

 A `closest` condition will order found features by distance from the given point.
 This is best used in conjunction with a limit.

+The `maround` condition will restrict the results to those within a given area, defined by a radius in meters around a point.
+The results will be ordered with the closest first.
+Since this condition can make use of spatial indexes, it is usually preferable to a `closest` condition.

 Here are a some examples:

     /citydb/offices
     /citydb/addresses/limit/1000
     /citydb/addresses/limit/1000
     /citydb/addresses/closest/141.584379916592/-36.3419002991608/limit/20
+    /citydb/addresses/100/maround/141.584379916592/-36.3419002991608
     /citydb/addresses/propertyid/is/2340982
     /citydb/addresses/propertyid/in/232,236,237
     /citydb/addresses/full_address/contains/22%20high/limit/10